How to Get a LLC License: Everything You Need to Know

 Your city may also have specific requirements.
 San Francisco, for instance, requires business licenses for companies operating within the city limits.
 Chicago, on the other hand, requires you to have a license for certain business activities, including manufacturing, daycare, entertainment venues, restaurants, retail, motor vehicle repair shops, and more.
 Check with your city to learn which licenses and permits you need based on your type of business.

 When you need to know how to get a LLC license but need additional help, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.